Stepping out of the Shadows

-Both Laos and Burma are well endowed when it comes to fascinating historical sites.
-Around 2,200 12th and 13th century temples and pagodas sit on the sprawling but spectacular plain of Pagan, which is one of the most photographed areas in Burma.
+Both Laos and Myanmar are well endowed when it comes to fascinating historical sites.
+Around 2,200 12th and 13th century temples and pagodas sit on the sprawling but spectacular plain of Pagan, which is one of the most photographed areas in Myanmar.
 It is truly iconic, and a panorama I will never forget.
 The beautiful temples of Laos’ UNESCO-listed Wat Phou trump Pagan by several centuries.
 Also predating Cambodia’s Angkor Wat complex, Wat Phou was built in the ninth and tenth centuries, and is a glimpse into a culture you are rarely able to experience elsewhere.
 It sits close to the banks of the Mekong in the south and boasts spectacular views.

 Getting off the beaten track

-Chin State, Burma vs Southern Laos
+Chin State, Myanmar vs Southern Laos

-Travel within Burma is still relatively restricted.
+Travel within Myanmar is still relatively restricted.
 While new areas are opening up all the time, it is still hard to break free of the traditional routes, though we are exploring new options continually.
-Heading into the hills of the northern Chin State is a great example of this – the Dai, Muun and Chin villages form a backdrop to a fascinating tour.
+Heading into the hills of the northern Chin State is a great example of this — the Dai, Muun and Chin villages form a backdrop to a fascinating tour.

 Within Laos there is more flexibility.
 The north of the country offers spectacular scenery and remote villages, connected by river and road through rugged terrain.
 In the centre, exploring Kong Lor Cave is a real highlight; in the south you can head out to the coffee and tea plantations of the Bolaven Plateau and spot Irrawaddy dolphin in the 4,000 Islands.
 This can tie in nicely with an exciting overland adventure into Cambodia or Vietnam, making Laos a superb country to combine with other places in the region.